daylinmorgan/clonmapper/docs/docs/protocol.md

     | 100 ng DNA | variable |
     | nuclease-free water | to 50 |

-1. Amplify barcodes by running 50 $\mu$L reaction on a thermocycler using the following settings[^11], repeating steps 2-4 for 8 cycles[^12]:
+1. Amplify barcodes by running 50 µL reaction on a thermocycler using the following settings[^11], repeating steps 2-4 for 8 cycles[^12]:

     | Step | Temp (°C) | Time |